ADHD + Anxiety Symptom Checklist for Children

 Analyzing a child’s symptoms to make a diagnosis of ADHD or another brain-based condition isn’t always straightforward.

-About half of all children with attention deficit disorder (ADHD) also have a learning disability, mood disorder, obsessive-compulsive disorder (OCD), anger-control difficulties, a motor tic disorder, bipolar disorder, or an anxiety disorder.
+About half of all children with attention deficit disorder (ADHD) also have a learning disability, mood disorder, obsessive-compulsive disorder (OCD), anger-control difficulties, a motor tic disorder, BPD, or an anxiety disorder.
 Symptoms may also look similar.

 Can Anxiety Cause ADHD-Like Symptoms?